BrunoFrancesco97/Software_Architectures/Task 3/readme.md

 - _Persistence_ layer
 - _Database_ layer

-These layers must interact with each other in order to have a working application and at the same time they can be seen as independent layers but since APIRest and persistence layers are both coded using Python inside the same project, then they are both grouped in _Software_Architectures/Task 3/backend/server/_ folder and also in the same Docker image, meanwhile database has an own folder, all its information is stored inside _Software_Architectures/Task 3/backend/db/_ and has also an own Docker image.
+These layers must interact with each other in order to have a working application and at the same time they can be seen as independent layers but since APIRest and persistence layers are both coded using Python inside the same project, then they are both grouped in _Software_Architectures/Task 3/backend/server/_ folder and also are located in the same Docker image, meanwhile database has an own folder, all its information is stored inside _Software_Architectures/Task 3/backend/db/_ and has also an own Docker image.

 ![Alt Image text](/Task%203/img/backend.png?raw=true "Backend structure")